 Mission & History

-The mission of the Engineers' Foundation is to award scholarships and grants to encourage the study of engineering and to work with engineering educational institutions and high schools in the Chicago area in promoting interest in engineering as a career.
+The mission of the Engineers' Foundation is to encourage and empower young people to become the next generation of engineers through scholarship opportunities, outreach to educational institutions, and promoting interest in engineering as a career.

-Today the Chicago Engineers’ Foundation of the Union League Club is built on the proud tradition of the Chicago Engineers Club, but has changed with the times to remain relevant in today’s world.
-Whereas the Chicago Engineers Club was all male, the Chicago Engineers’ Foundation equally encourages all students, both male and female, and of every race and ethnicity, to study engineering, and make its awards accordingly.
-And whereas many early 20th century engineers were able to practice their profession without formal engineering educations, the Chicago Engineers’ Foundation believes that formal engineering education is vital for a 21st century engineer, and the Foundation’s mission is to encourage students to obtain that education.
+Today the Chicago Engineers’ Foundation of the Union League Club of Chicago is built on the proud tradition of the Chicago Engineers Club, and now working to support the next generation of engineers.
+The Chicago Engineers’ Foundation actively encourages all students to learn about the opportunities available in the engineering sector.
+And whereas many early 20th century engineers were able to practice their profession without formal educations, the Chicago Engineers’ Foundation supports young people as they attain college-level engineering educations, vital for a 21st century engineer.ing career.